 7. Examine your flock's feet.
 If the worst happens and your chickens' feet become clogged with mud, it can harden so it's like cement which is painful and can potentially cause foot disease.

 So keep an eye on your chickens.
-If their feet are showing signs of logging with mud, take action.
+If their feet are showing signs of becoming overloaded with mud, take action.

 Before you need to use it, learn how to remove mud balls by giving your chickens a pedicure!
 This entertaining video will show you how.